xinhuichua/2022-Technical-Assessment/README.md

-This is a simple website done in 2022 for a technical assessment
+This is a simple website completed in 2022 for Smart Nation's scholarship technical assessment.
+Despite not getting the scholarship, it was a good experience being invited to IMDA's Impression Day.